elmloko/Kosmos/wp-content/plugins/sassy-social-share/readme.txt

 * [Improvement] Admin UI improvements

 = 3.3.52 [22 June 2023] =
 * [Bugfix] Mastodon share button was triggering blank popup when clicked from the More popup and Mastodon was not present in the share  bar apart from the More icon
 * [Improvement] Social share links now have "aria-label" attribute making these accessible for screen-readers
 * [Improvement] Updated the official Facebook SDK being used throughout the plugin to the latest version 17.0
 * [Improvement] Minor improvements

+= 3.3.53 [19 August 2023] =
+* [New] Added Microsoft Teams share icon in the social share networks
+* [New] Added X share icon in the social share networks
+* [New] Added Google Translate share icon in the social share networks
+* [New] Added Google Maps icon in the follow icons widget and shortcode
+* [New] Added Yelp icon in the follow icons widget and shortcode
+* [New] Added X icon in the follow icons widget and shortcode
+* [New] Added TikTok icon in the follow icons widget and shortcode
+* [New] Added Threads icon in the follow icons widget and shortcode
+* [Bugfix] Flickr icon was showing the logo of Behance in the follow icons shortcode
+* [Bugfix] "Apply icon color and background color from Theme Selection section" option in the Sassy Social Share - Follow Icons widget was not working in some cases

+= 3.3.54 [26 September 2023] =
+* [Improvement] Improved PrintFriendly icon in the admin area
+* [Improvement] Improved Outlook icon in the admin area
+* [Improvement] Removed rel="nofollow" from the follow icons
+* [Improvement] Improved Vkontakte share icon in the mobile devices
+* [Improvement] Social media follow links now have "aria-label" attribute making these accessible for screen-readers

+= 3.3.55 [6 November 2023] =
+* [Bugfix] Linkedin share stopped working because of the changes in the Linkedin API
+* [Bugfix] Outlook logo was misaligned in the Outlook share icon
+* [Bugfix] Youtube icon in the Follow Icons widget was redirecting to the URL saved for the Facebook
+* [Improvement] Updated the official Facebook SDK being used throughout the plugin to the latest version 18.0
+* [Improvement] Minor improvements

+= 3.3.56 [15 November 2023] =
+* [Bugfix] Fixed the alignment of email logo in the Email share icon
+* [Improvement] Improved PrintFriendly share icon in AMP